Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 > Analysis of flask_rx.py - Flask Webhook receiver

 Python file *flask_rx.py* imports the value of the username and password from *config.py*.
 These credentials are used by the flask web server, as well as when you post webhook notification from the *test_webhook.py*.

-You can also customise the filename that is used to save all the received webhook notification 'save_webhook_output_file'.
+You can customise the filename that is used to save all the received webhook notification 'save_webhook_output_file' variable in *flask_rx.py*.

 {% highlight python linenos %}
 from config import WEBHOOK_USERNAME, WEBHOOK_PASSWORD